kanatea/spatial-justice/README.md

 ```

 ## How To Run
 Please reference `pyproject.toml` for requirements and dependencies.
-Configuration file can be found in the `config` folder and default settings can be changed there.

 `uv run health_access` to run the project.